 To this day I continue to develop award winning camera systems from 3D to remote control.
 Recently I have been studying and using virtual production, learning what it is really good for and what it is less suited for.
 I have also developed a special infrared day for night filming rig for use in feature films.
 I’m a qualified IRATA rope access technician and this allows me to use ropes and climbing techniques to get cameras or lights into otherwise inaccessible places.

 As a result of my extensive knowledge of Sony cameras, Sony pay me to help run workshops, write articles on workflows or techniques as well as technical white papers.
 I do get paid for this on an event by event or article by article basis.
 If I am asked to review something I will only ever review products that interest me and products that I genuinely believe to be useful and any opinions given are true and genuine.

 At the end of the day, as a cameraman and cinematographer it is vital to me that I choose the most appropriate tools for my job (and perhaps if that doesn’t exist design it).
 I am always on the look-out for tools and equipment that will allow me to improve the quality of my work, from ANY manufacturer.
 Yes, I am a fan of Sony equipment, but I have a reputation to maintain as an independent film maker, so I would never put my name to a piece of kit that didn’t do what it was supposed to.
 I try to be objective in my reviews and look at the facts, pro’s and con’s of each piece of kit.

 And just because I do so much training, have a high online profile and vast amount of experience that doesn’t mean that I am super expensive to hire.
-My rates are very reasonable and my experience and skills mean that the job will be done quickly, efficiently and at an exceptionally high creative and technical level.
+My rates are very reasonable and my experience and skills mean that whatever the project everything will be done to the highest creative and technical levels.
 If you think I can help, do reach out.